Paisseon/paisseon/README.md

 - Vivy

 ### To-Do List 🗒
-- 「Chocola + Vivy + Reverie」 Rewrite in Jinx instead of Orion
+- 「Reverie」     Rewrite in Jinx instead of Orion
-- 「Chocola」                  Add iOS 15 support
 - 「Vivy」        Switch to state-based observers (with cached progress) and fix images with nonstandard proportions
 - 「StarForge」   Add K2 support eventually
 - 「Peep Reborn」 Update to iOS 15 and rewrite it in Jinx